caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

     * silver (the data model layer, where we transform the data following the Star Schema Data Model (Kimball), a type of Dimensional Modelling)
     * gold (the analytics layer, where we build the final tables ready to be consumed by analysts)

+### Source
+The source data is composed of CSV files, each one containing the name of a table to be created in the bronze schema.
+Moreover, data will be ingested into these tables using the to_sql method, so make sure that CSV file names and matching the tables to be created in the __sql_scripts/create_bronze_tables.sql__ file.
+This ensures consistency and it is easy to follow.

 ### Creating Schemas-Tables-Views
   * Step 1: Running __run_sql_scripts.sh__
     * You should run the __run_sql_scripts.sh__ file within the docker container's terminal.
 It will request the password for each time it tries to run a DDL (CREATE SCHEMA, CREATE TABLE, CREATE VIEW) from within the shell file.

 ### Ingesting Data
-  * Step 2: Running __data_ingestion__ jupyter notebook
+  * Step 2: Running __data_ingestion_into_{schema}__ jupyter notebook where `{schema}` is each of the created schemas.
     * You should run the this notebook file in order to ingest data into the first layer of the Medallion Architecture.

 ### The ETL Jupyter Notebook
-  The jupyter notebook that performs the ETL process is located under the `project-root > your_jupyter_notebooks` folder.

-### The ETL Process
-  The __etl_pipeline_medallion__ jupyter notebook contains 3 functions that perform the 3 parts of the ETL process.
-In this case, extracting from a CSV file into a Python DataFrame, then transforming it, then loading it to a PostgreSQL database.
+  This is the jupyter notebook that performs the ETL process.
+It is located under the `project-root > your_jup_notebooks` folder.
+It contains 3 functions that perform the 3 parts of the ETL process.
+In this case, extracting from multiple CSV files and building Python Dictionaries (key = table names, value = extracted and cleaned DataFrames), then transforming it by ensuring each date column in each CSV file is treated in the format accepted by PostgreSQL, then loading it to a PostgreSQL database.

+  The reason to use a Jupyter Notebook is to facilitate the user to see all the process in the same place.
+I always build something with the intention of sharing it later. **Therefore, documentation and "making it easier for the next person" are crucial factors in everything I build.**

+  * Example: for ingesting data into the bronze layer, run the `data_ingestion_into_bronze.ipynb` file.

+  [WORK IN PROGRESS]